 It’s well known that people have personalities.
 I’ll bet you can easily list a few people you’d rather not spend time with simply because their personalities mesh poorly with yours.
 Since companies are essentially a function of the people who work there, do corporations have personalities, too?

 Yep, they do.
 At least that’s what research says.
 The public –our universal jury pool– perceives businesses as having distinct characteristics.
-Otto, Chater and Stott (2011) released a new study addressing this very issue.
+Otto, Chater and Stott (2011) released a study addressing this very issue.